Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Performance Evaluation

 The analysis of the results is presented in Table~\ref{table 3}.
+In this experiment, the average travel time is 565s.
 Consistent with previous findings, models incorporating network partitioning show enhanced performance, highlighting the effectiveness of this approach in refining traffic speed estimations.
-Among the evaluated models, the proposed GAT-GRU-P model outperforms all other models with the lowest MAE of 28s and RMSE of 70s, indicating its applicability in the MFD-based simulators.
+Among the evaluated models, the proposed GAT-GRU-P model outperforms all other models with the lowest MAE of 9s and RMSE of 29s, indicating its applicability in the MFD-based simulators.
+In general, the application of the proposed LCF lowers the error of average travel time by approximately 84\%.
 To further analyze the effectiveness of the proposed LCF, we compare the error time distribution between MFD and GAT-GRU-P models, shown in Fig.~\ref{fig: Error Time Distribution}.
 The MFD model, illustrated in gray, has a wider spread on the error distribution, which implies high variance in its calculation.
 Its curve shows substantial tails in both the negative and positive directions, indicating frequent and varied deviations from the actual travel times.
 In contrast, the proposed GAT-GRU-P model exhibits a much narrower distribution that sharply peaks around the zero error time.
 This indicates that the model has a higher density of estimations that are close to the actual travel time, thus suggesting it is more accurate and consistent in its estimations than the MFD model.
 This comprehensive evaluation illustrates the potential of the proposed LCF model, especially the GAT-GRU-P model, for application in traffic management systems.
 The findings from this research provide a solid foundation for future research aimed at developing sophisticated solutions for traffic estimation and management, optimizing travel time, and improving the overall efficiency of urban transportation networks.